10 Ways to Teach Your Child Healthy Coping Skills to Deal With Big Emotions

-As a parent, if you can understand that your child is doing the best they can with the brain they have, then you can help teach them appropriate coping skillsr and emotional regulation.
+When you’re helping your child deal with their feelings, try to remember that they are doing the best they can with the brain they have.
+But you can help them by teaching appropriate coping skills and emotional regulation.

 1. Listen With Full Attention